 - c.
-Topography and Soils: The harvest unit extends from near the ridgeline to midslope of an east-facing hillside above a tributary drainage of Little Goldstream Creek.
-The tributary drainage has seasonal flow.
-Little Goldstream Creek is a perennial flowing stream that drains this valley, and is 1.3 miles north of the sale area.
-Elevation ranges from 750 feet to 950 feet; slope varies between flat on the ridge top up to 25% mid-slope, with an average grade of 15%.
-Some hogback and swale topography has short lengths of side slopes > 40% grade, and seasonal drainages bisect the hillside.
-The sale are underlain by Fairbanks silt-loam 20-30% slope.
-This soil type is well-drained and deep, with bedrock more than 72 inches below the surface.
-Some of the ridgetop is underlain by Steese silt loam 3-7% slope, and bedrock may be present within 3-6 feet of the surface of this welldrained soil type.
+Topography and Soils: The harvest unit is near the bottom of a gentle, south-facing slope.
+Elevation ranges from 750 feet to 850 feet with an average grade of 10%.
+A few swales cross the harvest area and have moderate (< 20%) side slopes.
+The sale is underlain by Minto silt-loam 3-12% slope.
+This soil type is moderately well-drained and deep, with bedrock more than 72 inches below the surface.
 The proposed sale will be designed and managed to prevent significant impairment of the land and water with respect to renewable resources (AS 41.17.060(c)(5)). - 2.
 Agriculture.
 The proposed sales are not anticipated to have any impact on current or future agricultural activity in the area, and any effects of any timber sale operations for agricultural uses will be minimal. - 3.
 Wildlife habitat and harvest.
 Wildlife typical of Interior Alaska are found on this site.
 Signs of moose were observed.
 There are no known raptor nests within the proposed sale area.
 Should an eagle nest tree be discovered in the sale area, the nest tree will be marked on the ground and a 330 foot no-harvest radius will be established to protect the tree.
 No critical wildlife habitat has been identified for this area (TVSF Management Plan), nor has any become apparent during ground reconnaissance.